-All application forms are initially screened by members of the course team who review the forms according to minimum entry criteria.
-Each application form is then assessed by another member of the course team and is given a score for each of the following areas:
+All applications are initially screened by members of the course team who review them according to minimum entry criteria.
+Following this the second sift of the applications is completed by a member of the course team and scores are given within the following areas:

 The public places high expectations and levels of trust on clinical psychologists, and the Teesside programme develops practitioners who can meet these expectations.
 It is hard work and challenging.
 Therefore, to work within the healthcare sector it is essential that you are able to demonstrate the core values embedded within the NHS Constitution (DOH, 2013):

 The course operates an equal opportunities policy that is consistent with Teesside University and Tees, Esk and Wear Valleys NHS Foundation Trust and no applicant will be discriminated against on the grounds of age, race, disability, sexual orientation, ethnicity or gender.